Clastify logo

 Image

 An action potential, then, is not one packet of ions racing from one end of an axon to the other.
-It is a self-renewing wave: each region of membrane triggers the next region through local ion movement.
+It is a self-renewing wave: each region of membrane triggers the next region by local ion movement.

 Reading voltage traces as cellular events